contagon/handbook/handbook/22-providing-for-temporal-needs.md

 The stake Relief Society presidency supports ward Relief Society presidencies in their responsibility to care for those in need and help them build self-reliance (see [22.6.2](22-providing-for-temporal-needs.md#2262-relief-society-and-elders-quorum-presidencies)).

-Members of the stake Relief Society presidency may be asked to serve on specialized working groups that coordinate resources related to self-reliance or community service (see [22.10.2](22-providing-for-temporal-needs.md#22102-imageicon-optional-resourcesstudymanualgeneral-handbook0-introductory-overviewlangengidtitlenumber3titlenumber3-specialized-working-groups)). ](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3)  In stakes that support a welfare and self-reliance operation, a presidency member may also be asked to serve on the agent stake operating committee (see [22.9.1.2](22-providing-for-temporal-needs.md#22912-serve-as-the-agent-stake-president-for-church-welfare-and-self-reliance-operations)).
+Members of the stake Relief Society presidency may be asked to serve on specialized working groups that coordinate resources related to self-reliance or community service (see [22.10.2](22-providing-for-temporal-needs.md#22102-ao-specialized-working-groups)). [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) In stakes that support a welfare and self-reliance operation, a presidency member may also be asked to serve on the agent stake operating committee (see [22.9.1.2](22-providing-for-temporal-needs.md#22912-serve-as-the-agent-stake-president-for-church-welfare-and-self-reliance-operations)).

-### 22.9.4 [Imageicon, optional resources](https://www.churchofjesuschrist.org/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3) Stake Welfare and Self-Reliance Specialists
+### 22.9.4 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Stake Welfare and Self-Reliance Specialists

 As needed, the stake presidency may call individuals or couples as stake welfare and self-reliance specialists.